 Arizona’s state network encounters 5 to 7 million total cyberthreats a month.
 Of these, approximately 2,000 threats are advanced, requiring further investigation to be deactivated.

-Roemer urges Arizonans to ensure their software is up to date and to patch any vulnerabilities on their devices.
+As Arizona braces for Russian cyberattacks, Roemer urges citizens to ensure their software is up to date and to patch any vulnerabilities on their devices.
 He also encourages implementing cybersecurity practices like two-factor authentication and avoiding clicking on suspicious links in emails and texts, especially from unknown senders.

 “Now is a very important time for sharpening your defenses,” says Roemer.